Gigia the cat at Venice Carnival

 🚂 Cannaregio

-Local life with easy access.
-Close to Santa Lucia Station, it avoids the intensity of San Marco while offering wide walkable areas, local cafés, and a more relaxed pace.
-One of the easiest districts logistically—especially after arrival.
+Close to Santa Lucia Station, Cannaregio avoids the intensity of San Marco while offering wider walking routes, local cafés, and a more relaxed pace.

 🎨 Dorsoduro

-Best for: Aesthetic stays, calm exploration, couples or slower travel
+Best for: aesthetic stays, slower exploration, couples and longer trips

 🦁 San Marco

-Best for: Short visits only — ❌ Not ideal for cats
+Best for: Short sightseeing visits only — ❌ Not ideal for cats

 Best Cat-Friendly Hotels in Venice

-Venice has more cat-friendly luxury hotels than most people expect—but not all offer the same level of comfort.
+Venice has more cat-friendly luxury hotels than many travelers expect—but not all offer the same level of comfort.

 🏨 The Gritti Palace

-One of Venice’s most iconic luxury stays, known for its exceptional service and refined atmosphere.
-Cats stay free.
+One of Venice’s most iconic luxury stays, known for exceptional service and refined atmosphere.

 Best for: Luxury travelers, quiet high-comfort stays, central location without compromise